Multiscale Modelling of Textile Composites

 - Mechanics of structure genome

-- Finite element analysis with embedded cohesive zone modelling.
+- Finite element analysis with embedded cohesive zone modeling

 Categories: Composite, Finite element method